 Magnolia Trees (Early April)

 Much like the Yoshino trees, Magnolias are early bloomers (early April) and their large flowers are truly breathtaking!
-There are 4 types of magnolia trees in New York City: sweetbay magnolias, saucer magnolias, southern magnolias and star magnolias.
+There are 4 types of magnolia trees in New York City. sweetbay magnolias, saucer magnolias, southern magnolias and star magnolias.

 Where to Find Cherry Blossoms in New York City